Scaling Laws For Diffusion Transformers: Method

 \paragraph{Diffusion Formulation} All experiments are conducted using the Rectified Flow (RF) formulation \citep{liu2022flow, lipman2022flow, albergo2023stochasticinterpolantsunifyingframework} with \(\mathbf{v}\)-prediction.
 For timestep sampling, we adopt the Logit-Normal (LN) Sampling scheduler \(\pi_{ln}(t;m,s)\), as proposed in \cite{esser2024scaling}.
 A detailed ablation study of this choice can be found in Appendix \ref{app:ablation_formulation}.

-\paragraph{Models \& Dataset} As noted in \cite{kaplan2020scalinglawsneurallanguage}, the model design does not significantly impact scaling trends unless the architecture is extremely shallow or slim.
-We employ a vanilla transformer architecture \citep{vaswani2023attentionneed} with minimal modifications.
-The text, image, and timestep tokens are concatenated as input (in-context conditioning \citep{Peebles_2023}).
-A dataset of 108 million image-text pairs is randomly sampled from Laion-Aesthetic \citep{schuhmann2022laion5bopenlargescaledataset}.
-This subset is then re-captioned using LLAVA 1.5 \citep{liu2024improvedbaselinesvisualinstruction}.
-A validation set consisting of 1 million pairs is created from this subset.
-Further details can be found in Appendix \ref{app:exp_detail:data} and \ref{app:exp_detail:model}.
+\paragraph{Models \& Dataset} As observed in \cite{kaplan2020scalinglawsneurallanguage}, model design has limited influence on scaling behavior unless the architecture is extremely shallow or narrow.
+We adopt a vanilla transformer architecture \citep{vaswani2023attentionneed} with minimal modifications.
+Input tokens—comprising text, image, and timestep embeddings—are concatenated following in-context conditioning \citep{Peebles_2023}.
+Our dataset consists of 108 million image-text pairs randomly sampled from Laion-Aesthetic \citep{schuhmann2022laion5bopenlargescaledataset}, and re-captioned using LLAVA 1.5 \citep{liu2024improvedbaselinesvisualinstruction}.
+A validation set of 1 million samples is drawn from the same subset.
+Further details are provided in Appendix~\ref{app:exp_detail:data} and \ref{app:exp_detail:model}.
 In most of our experiments, each data point is seen only once during training, which is consistent with the data-infinite setting commonly adopted in the industry.
 However, scaling laws do not rely on this assumption.
 To demonstrate this, we also evaluate scaling behavior under a data-constrained setting using ImageNet \citep{deng2009imagenet}, with results presented in Appendix~\ref{app:imagenet}.